web-illinois/toolkit/src/components/il-statistic/README.md

 # `il-statistic`

 This is a large number or word that you want to emphasize in a page.
-It may have header text (before the main text), footer text (after the main text), and/or a source, but the number or word is central to the statistic.
+It may have header text (before the main text), footer text (after the main text), and/or an attribution, but the number or word is central to the statistic.

+The statistic should read as a complete sentence (minus the attribution).

 ## Basic use